crumpkl/hello-world/README.md

     Began working on portfolio (playing around, figuring out the cms) - 4/19

-    Played around with layout, navigation, etc - 4/27
+    Played around with layout, navigation, etc - 4/27 -figured out how to turn website into a single page site (HTML anchors)

     Made Portfolio checklist - 4/28